St. Johns Bridge: Deterioration and present-day maintenance

+In 2022, the Oregon Department of Transportation began a project to repair the bridge's concrete support columns, which had begun to wear away, exposing the internal steel frame.
+The project is expected to be completed in 2026.

 A partially complete illegally built skate park discovered under the St. John's Bridge in 2019.
 This area was demolished a year later.

+Other activities at the bridge

 In July 2015, a group of protesters affiliated with Greenpeace rappelled from the bridge to prevent the icebreaker MSV Fennica from leaving Portland, because it was destined to help Shell Oil Company drill for oil in the Chukchi Sea.
 They stayed there for forty hours, prompting the icebreaker to turn around after an initial departure attempt a few hours into the blockade.
 The vessel did eventually get through after three climbers came down, although it was met by dozens of kayakers in the water who joined the effort to slow or stop the ship from moving forward.

 In March 2019, an illegally constructed and partially finished skate park was discovered in the bridge's western cable house.
 Following ODOT's concerns about the skatepark's impacts on the bridge's cable house, it was torn down in 2020.